auth0/docs/articles/private-saas/custom-domains/index.md

 * `auth.site1.com`
 * `auth.site1.example.com`

-You may do so by utilizing the Appliance's custom domains feature, which sets the domain used for authentication endpoints.
+You may do so by utilizing the Private SaaS custom domains feature, which sets the domain used for authentication endpoints.

 ## Certificates Required for Custom Domains